 Need-based scholarships are available for Elon semester programs through the GEC.
 For additional information on scholarships or other funding for Study USA, see the Funding for Study Abroad page.

 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your Study USA program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

-Students are assigned housing in apartment style units in the NoMa area of metropolitan DC or just outside the heart of DC in Silver Spring, MD.
+Students are assigned housing in apartment style units in the NoMa area of metropolitan DC.

 You must apply here first on the Elon Abroad system and, when approved, you will apply directly to The Washington Center.
 Please note that the TWC application has a $60 fee.
 TWC has a priority application period and a regular application period, we encourage you to apply as soon as possible so you will have ample time to work with your TWC coordinator on your internship search.

 VERY IMPORTANT: After completing this application in Elon Abroad, students MUST contact Pam Brumbaugh at email@example.com or (336) 278-6538 to be "Approved" for application to The Washington Center.
 She will assist you in preparing your application.

 Additional Information and Links